 While I was definitely shocked at how quickly that first brick went bad, I was pretty surprised at how long my other chunks of cheese lasted.
 Wrapped in plastic wrap, that block took 28 days to develop mold.
 Stashed in a airtight plastic container, the cheese took 31 days to go bad and the zip top bag cheese took 34 days.
 Overall, these all kept pretty long in the refrigerator, but their demise was ultimately caused by all the moisture trapped inside those containers (moisture really helps mold grow fast).
 I wasn’t too shocked since I typically stored my cheese in plastic wrap, but it was interesting to see how the other options stacked up.

 So what makes this cheese vault so good at keeping your cheddar fresh?
 Well, it’s just the construction of this box: it’s made of durable silicone with ridges on the bottom.
-The box doesn’t have an tightly sealing lid, rather the lid just sits atop the base.
+The lid doesn’t have a tight seal, it just sits atop the base.
 This, along with the ribbed bottom, helps allow a bit of air—but not too much—circulate inside the vault.

 The Cheesy Conclusion

-There are a few other upsides to this particular product too—namely that it’s a greener way to keep cheese (pssst… here are some other ways to go green at home).
+There are a few other upsides to this particular product too—namely that it’s a greener way to keep cheese (here are some other ways to go green at home).
 Of course it’s a larger investment up front (about $30), but it saves you from using plastic baggy or cling wrap for each cube of cheese.
-Oh, I forgot another bonus: You can store different cheeses in the vault without them affecting one another’s flavor.
+Another bonus?
+You can store different cheeses in the vault without them affecting one another’s flavor.
 The vault comes with a divider that keeps cheeses separate (they think of everything!).